 - 29 or 30 days every year

-- Culminates in a 3 day long holiday of eating everything you can.
-In Arabic this is commonly called Eid.
-This is referred to as Şeker Bayramı (Festival of Sweets) or just Bayram in Turkish.
+- Culminates in a 3-day long holiday of eating everything you can.
+In Arabic, this is commonly called Eid.
+Turks refer to it as Şeker Bayramı (Festival of Sweets) or just Bayram in Turkish.

 - Most famously you cannot eat during the daylight, drink water (or anything else), smoke, or participate in pleasures of the body.
 This practice is called Oruç in Turkish.

 - There are many exemptions: sickness, old age, pregnancy and breastfeeding, prepubescence, menstruation, or traveling all exempt you from having to fast.
 Though, I believe some of these only mean you need to make up the lost day later, feed someone less fortunate, or give enough money to charity to afford one day’s worth of food.
 This practice is referred to as fidyah in Arabic.